theak/shopping-list/README.md

 ## Notes

-- Item completion status is local only and resets on page refresh
+- Item completion status is local only and resets on page refresh (this app is read-only and will not expose write access to the public internet)
-- The "Edit" button opens the Home Assistant todo interface
+- The "Edit" button opens the Home Assistant todo interface locally (will only work on your local network)
 - Requires Home Assistant's shopping list integration to be enabled
-- Supports ARM64 and AMD64 architectures

 ---